 The female chooses a fork in a branch of a midstory to understory tree or shrub.
 The fork is typically shaded, concealed from above by vegetation, and far enough from the trunk to provide an unobstructed 360 degree view.
 Most nests are in deciduous trees, at an average height of 10 to 15 feet.

 The female spends 4 to 5 days constructing a nest of bark strips, grasses, pine needles, wasp-nest paper, twigs, and plant fibers that hangs below the branch.
 She glues the materials (some of which are provided by the male) together and to the branch fork with spider-web adhesive, occasionally supplemented with spider egg cases and sticky plant fibers.
 The open cup is usually just over 2 inches across and an inch and a half deep, surrounded by half-inch walls and supported by an inch-thick floor.

-- Cimprich, David A., Frank R. Moore and Michael P. Guilfoyle.
+Cimprich, David A., Frank R. Moore and Michael P. Guilfoyle.
 2000.
-Red-eyed Vireo (Vireo olivaceus).
-In The Birds of North America Online, No. 527 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Red-eyed Vireo (Vireo olivaceus), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

 North American Bird Conservation Initiative.
 2014.
 The State of the Birds 2014 Report.
 US Department of Interior, Washington, DC, USA.